Skip to content

 Parameters:

 Two integers to compute the Hamming distance between.
-If a str is provided, it is assumed to be the name of the column.
+If a string is provided, it is assumed to be the name of the column.
+If a Column is provided, it is assumed to be a column.
+If a Func is provided, it is assumed to be a function returning an int.
 If an int is provided, it is assumed to be an integer literal.

 Returns: